Th3T3chn0G1t/Genstone/README.md

-# Genesis
+# Genstone
 ### A personal C development framework which creates a consistent, configurable cross-platform abstraction layer for a variety of applications

 ## Building

 #### Note
-Genesis uses Javadoc-style docstrings to document functions, variables outside of functions, macros, structures and structure members.
-You can view these directly in the headers, generate local docs (Use `make docs`), or view the latest documentation build on Github pages at [https://th3t3chn0g1t.github.io/GenesisEngine/] (Recommended).
+Genstone uses Javadoc-style docstrings to document functions, variables outside of functions, macros, structures and structure members.
+You can view these directly in the headers, generate local docs (Use `make docs`), or view the latest documentation build on Github pages at [https://th3t3chn0g1t.github.io/GenstoneEngine/] (Recommended).

-Genesis uses a configurable system of `Makefile` (Have only tested with GNU Make flavour) modules to build, this also applies to integrating submodule building
+Genstone uses a configurable system of `Makefile` (Have only tested with GNU Make flavour) modules to build, this also applies to integrating submodule building

 The base `Makefile` in the project root tries to build the sandbox project be default, generating it if not present